MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-opportunities.md

 ---
-title: "Troubleshooting the Opportunity entity (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Troubleshooting the Opportunity entity - Sales Enterprise | MicrosoftDocs"
 description: "Learn how to troubleshoot issues with the Opportunity entity in Dynamics 365 Sales." ms.date: 04/22/2020 ms.topic: article